jonathanhogg/coderdojo-sequencer/Sequencer.md

 Make sure your computer has Sonic Pi installed (if not, you can download it free here: http://www.sonic-pi.net).
 We're using version 2.9 here.

-Open Sonic Pi and copy and paste the contents of the file coderdojo-sequencer/sequencer/complete.txt into Buffer 0
+Open Sonic Pi and copy and paste the contents of the file coderdojo-sequencer/sequencer/complete.txt into **Buffer 0**.

 Once we have everything set up we're going to add sounds using the control pads we've painted.
 But we can test it's working and we're happy with it using another small program in the same folder as Complete.txt.
-This one is called TestLooper.txt - copy and paste it into Buffer 1 in Sonic Pi.
+This one is called TestLooper.txt - copy and paste it into **Buffer 1** in Sonic Pi.

 ### Run the Sequencer

-If you press Run from Buffer 0 you'll hear a ticking sound - like a metronome, or clicktrack that musicians use to keep time when they're making recordings.
+If you press Run from **Buffer 0** you'll hear a ticking sound - like a metronome, or clicktrack that musicians use to keep time when they're making recordings.
 This is our looper program running, as you can hear, there's not anything in the loop yet.

 Each tick is the start of a beat and we're going to divide each beat into 4 subbeats.